jabadie/pinger/README.md

     make stop

 ## Improvements
-The Following are identified as required imrpovements to make this project production worthy and functional
+The Following are TODOs to for the project.

+###Required
+* Define a VPC in Terraform and apply
-* Actually define a VPC and K8s Cluster to deploy this in via Terraform.
+* Define and create the EKS Cluster to deploy this in via Terraform.
-* Write Kubernetes configuration.
+* Write Kubernetes configuration for the pod and service
 * Move service configuration to JSON files, read them locally for development, and read configuration from the DB when not.
 * Attach a database and set up schema and migration management.
 * Add Monitoring plugins for Datadog and OpsGenie and configure them.